Home >

 Tecumseh

-Bronze symbolic relief on display in the basement of the Ohio Supreme Court Building in downtown Columbus.
+Bronze symbolic relief on display in the lower level of the Ohio Supreme Court Building in downtown Columbus.